activityworkshop/Murmeli/README.md

 * The DbClient checks to see if the 'mongod' database server is running or not, to see whether it needs to be started.
 On Linux it can do this by trying to create a 'MongoClient' object, and if the server isn't running, this will fail with a ConnectionFailure: Connection refused.
- From some preliminary tests on Windows, it seems that it behaves differently and the client object can be created even if the mongod server isn't even installed!
+ On Windows, it seems that it behaves differently and the client object can be created even if the mongod server isn't even installed!
 The result is that the DbClient thinks that mongod is already running, and doesn't try to start it.
  (Murmeli could try to query the Mongo server if it thinks it's running on Windows, but unfortunately